In January 2019 we re-designed our ward structures at University Hospital around a geographic ward model that

 Emphasis on outcomes

-The geographic teams have new opportunities to get to know nurses better and have in person discussions with consultants on rounds.
-We are now in the process of creating standard practice for interdisciplinary communication and workflow and handoffs.
+We saw early successes with geographic wards.
+Teams had new opportunities to get to know nurses better and have in person discussions with consultants on rounds.
+We also developed standardized interdisciplinary communication and workflow including daily interprofessional team huddles.

-- Develop a system for residents to receive data related to their patient care outcomes
+Develop a system for residents to receive data related to ongoing quality improvement projects

-- Create an acute care track for residents that includes built in time for quality improvement, education related to specific inpatient systems-based care topics, and mentorship
+Create an acute care track for residents that includes education related to specific inpatient systems-based care topics